Sparted/github-actions/README.md

 Those file should only get and validate params from the env/github action api and pass them to a function.
 This is to test as much as possible of the action logic.

-Each param taken from the github action api should also take a equivalent from the env: `getInput('repo') || process.env['INPUT_CAPITALIZED-INPUT-NAME'];`.
-That way we can launch the action localy without depending on an implicit context.

 The actual function of the actions should be located in `src/actions/{action-name}/index.ts` and be tested there.

 # How to create an action